iRAP-software/package-autoloader/README.md

 This is a package for PHP which simplifies the setup of autoloading.
 This requires your class names to exactly reflect your file names.
 E.g. the class called `MyClass` should be in a file called `MyClass.php`.
-You should use unique class names though.
+You should use unique class names.

 ## Example Usage